-Posted in Harlem, Community, Events, Free!, business, art and culture, education, Adam Clayton Powell Jr. Blvd., 110th Street, Harlem blogs, Harlem businesses
+Posted in 110th Street, Adam Clayton Powell Jr. Blvd., art and culture, business, Community, education, Events, Free!, Harlem, Harlem blogs, Harlem businesses

 According to Dexigner, Cooper-Hewitt National Design Museum will launch a programming series this Spring called the Harlem Focus.
 The first installment is May 8 from 6:30 to 8 pm at their new Harlem location, 111 Central Park North and Lenox Avenue.
 Harlem Focus will highlight “designers, architects and artists whose work engages and affects the local Harlem community.”

 The museum will feature a series of talks curated and led by architectural consultant and Harlem historian John Reddick at the Cooper-Hewitt Design Center.

 Interested in attending?
 Tickets are $10 for non-members and free to members and students.
 Click here to purchase tickets.